nadavrot/arpfloat/README.md

 ```

-The [examples](examples) directory contains a program that computes many digits of pi in float-256.
+The [examples](examples) directory contains a few programs that demonstrate the use of this library.

 ### Resources